robertsoden/robertsoden.github.io/writing.md

 - Soden, R. and Palen, L. (2018).
 The social life of disaster information: Cultivating resources for emergent information infrastructures in Nepal.
 In Eric Welch (Ed.) _Research Handbook on E-Government._ Edward Elgar. _Forthcoming._

 ### Journal Articles
 - Anderson, J., Soden, R., Keegan, B., Palen, L., Anderson, K. (2018).
-The Crowd is the Territory: Assessing Quality in Peer-Produced Spatial Data During Disasters. _International Journal of Human Computer Interaction._ Taylor and Francis. _Forthcoming._
+The Crowd is the Territory: Assessing Quality in Peer-Produced Spatial Data During Disasters. _International Journal of Human Computer Interaction._ Taylor and Francis.

 - Lallemant, D., Soden, R., Rubinyi, S., Loos, S., Barns, K., Bhattacherjee, G. (2017).
 Post-disaster damage assessments as catalysts for recovery: A look at the assessements conducted in the wake of the 2015 earthquake in Nepal. _Earthquake Spectra._ Earthquake Engineering Research Institute.